awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 **Delete a domain**
 We cancel the deletion request\.
 To resend the authorization email, see [To resend the authorization email to update the registrant contact or delete a domain](#domain-click-email-link-update-procedure)\.

-**Transfer a domain from Amazon Route 53 to another registrar**
+**Transfer a domain from Route 53 to another registrar**
 The transfer proceeds\.
-Although you don't need to respond to an email from Amazon Route 53, you must respond to an email from the new registrar, or the new registrar must cancel the transfer\.
+Although you don't need to respond to an email from Route 53, you must respond to an email from the new registrar, or the new registrar must cancel the transfer\.

 + [Updating Your Email Address](#domain-click-email-link-update-address)